DirtBagXon/hypseus_scoreboard/README.md

 ### Hardware details and schematics

 Easy to construct, it can be hand wired on a basic perfboard with LED sizes of your choosing.
-Be aware of the power consumption of the LEDs as largers displays will require that an exterior power source be implemented.
+Be aware of the power consumption of the LEDs as larger displays will require that an exterior power source be implemented.
 Components can be _(DIP/DIL)_ through hole to enable easy soldering.

 Fabrication files can be found in [schematics](schematics/).